shali90/app-revealer/README.md

 Nano S application to generate revealer
 For information about revealer, please visit [revealer]

+/!\ Developpment in progress, use at your own risk

 # Setting up dev environnement
 Please follow [instructions]